chicio/react-native-skia-skeleton/README.md

 | animation      | BoneAnimation    | Yes      | Animation type for the shimmer effect.
 It is an object with three properties: duration, direction and reverse.                                 |
 | children       | React.ReactNode  | Yes      | Content to render once loading is false                                                                                                        |

-Below you can find a video example of the component in action.
+Below, you can find a video example of the component in action.

 ![Video documentation](https://github.com/chicio/react-native-skia-skeleton/blob/main/assets/video-documentation.gif?raw=true)

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

-## License

-MIT